MrGeorgeK55/Macropad-8-keys/README.md

 2. edit the bytes of this binary using the example form above, and write it back:
 3. `$ isp55e0 --data-flash flashdata.bin`

 # Notes:

 ### Functions not supported yet by only reading the EEPROM
-- Strings of text (you maybe need a bigger EEPROM)
+- Strings of text (you maybe need a bigger EEPROM) (maybe a huffman algorithm)
 - Mouse movements/clicks (not sure, not tested)
 - Modifiers on macro secuences
 - Modifiers on consumer keys